dagnall53/NMEADisplay/README.md

 I have used some of the Timo Lappinen NMEA01983 conversion functions. so null data returns as NMEA0183DoubleNA (==1e-9)

 The GFX is based on GFX Library for Arduino and I am using Version 1.5.5 :
-Getting the ST7701 display to work correctly was part of the initial reaspon for the "cheap display" Github.
+Getting the ST7701 display to work correctly was part of the initial reason for my "cheap display" Github.
 I may keep the relevant - functional - cpp and h in /documents with modified code in the in st7701_type9_init_operations section, but this may be updated in later versions?: st7701_type9_init_operations,  sizeof(st7701_type9_init_operations));
 WRITE_COMMAND_8, 0x20, // 0x20 normal, 0x21 IPS (INVERTS the COLOURS)